auth0-lab/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-hono-ai-sdk/README.md

    - Make sure to "Allow Offline Access" in Access Settings
    - Note down the API identifier for your environment variables

-3. Create a Resource Server Client (for Federated Token Exchange):
+3. Create a Resource Server Client (for Token Vault Token Exchange):
    - This is a special client that allows your API server to perform token exchanges
    - Create this client programmatically via the Auth0 Management API:
    ```json